 Fabulous, handmade, fully equipped kitchen with range oven with 5 ring gas hob, fridge and dishwasher.
 Large cupboard for food storage and plenty of additional storage.
 Please note that a washing machine, tumble dryer and deep freeze are also provided elsewhere within the property.
 The convivial dining area has bench-style seating for many guests.

 Charming, cosy seating area with a wood burner with logs provided, sofa and two arm chairs.
 There is plenty of indoor entertainment provided including HD television with Freeview, DVD player, iDock and a selection of board games.
 Patio doors lead from the seating area to a decked patio with outstanding views across farmland to the hills beyond.

 Accessed directly from the main door is a hallway with ample space to hang coats and store boots beneath a bench seat.

-Bedroom one with 5' double bed and large, fitted wardrobe.
+Bedroom one with 5' king size bed and large, fitted wardrobe.

 Family bathroom with bath with handheld shower, basin and WC.

 Bedroom two with zip and link beds which can be set up as a 6' super king or 3' twin beds as required.
 Television with Freeview and DVD player.
 Large cupboard for clothes and shoes, and chest of drawers.
 Leading from bedroom two is a small entrance hall with additional storage space for outdoor kit.
 There is a door leading outside.